alkihuri/alkihuri/readme.md

 **Nov 2016 – Jan 2019**

 - Developed WPF C# / Python / Qt  C++ applications that allow reducing the time for calculating text bulletins from seismic stations by tens of times.
-- ublished 2 scientific papers on the results of the study of the Chirkey hydroelectric power station Europe’s largest hydroelectric station.
+- Published 2 scientific papers on the results of the study of the Chirkey hydroelectric power station Europe’s largest hydroelectric station.
+- Conducted engineering research of Chirkey H.P.S.  as part of cooperation with RusHydro.

 ---